lokeshramchand-ctrl/Fortyl/README.md

 ##  Conclusion

-JaLock is not just an MFA demo — it is a full authentication platform foundation.
+Fortyl is not just an MFA demo — it is a full authentication platform foundation.

 It demonstrates: